What is executive presence & how to develop it

 How you use your voice can have a direct impact on how you are perceived by others.
 Your vocal speed, pitch, intonation, loudness and tone, all play an essential role in conveying authority when speaking.
 An upbeat, positive tone of voice can even lead to a better share price.

 A powerful business voice allows you to command attention and respect from those around you while expressing yourself clearly and effectively.
-Developing the right vocal techniques is key for any executive looking to project executive presence in their work environment or professional setting.
+Developing vocal techniques is key for any executive looking to project executive presence in their work environment or professional setting.

 No matter what stage of your career or your role, anyone can develop their executive presence.